 5 vibrant floating markets in Vietnam you must visit

-Delving into the world of floating markets is an unparalleled experience for travellers who truly want to explore and feel the vibrant atmosphere of southern Vietnam.
+Delving into the world of floating markets in Vietnam is an unparalleled experience for travellers who truly want to explore and feel the vibrant atmosphere here.
 Floating markets have existed for hundreds of years and have become a vital part of the local life in the Mekong Delta.
 Known for its complex river system, the Mekong Delta waterway seems to never sleep with hundreds of boats floating along daily, making it one of the main attractions in South East Asia.

 Nga Bay market – Hau Giang